- Home /

 In order to fulfill our mission of graduating 100 percent of our students college and career ready, Union focuses on four main areas: Early Childhood Education, Community Schools, STEM (Science, Technology, Engineering, and Math), and the Union Collegiate Academy Experience.

-- There were 3,067 identified gifted students first through 12th grade served by a variety of courses and programs.
+- There were 3,218 identified gifted students first through twelfth grade served by a variety of courses and programs.

-- There were more than 1,000 students (grades PreK-7) enrolled in Union’s Extended Day Program.
+- There were more than 1,000 students (grades PreK-7) enrolled in Union’s Extended Day Program, Fall Break Camp, Spring Break Camp, and nine weeks of Summer Camp at Grove Elementary.

-- In 2015-2016, our GED testing facility graduated ore than 325 students.
-Our testing lab is qualified to offer over 300 different tests including, but not limited to, teacher certification, insurance, Information Technology, American College, nursing, personal trainer, and financial planning.
+- Our HSE/GED testing facility graduated more than 400 students.
+The center offers more than 300 different certification tests including, but not limited to, teacher certification, insurance, IT, American College, nursing, personal trainer, financial planning, GED, and HiSET.

 Employees Statistics & Achievements